-The National Institute of Allergy and Infectious Diseases (NIAID) Division of Intramural Research (DIR) is seeking an outstanding scientist to establish and lead a new and dynamic laboratory directed at understanding the role of the microbiome in human immunity and disease in Bethesda, Maryland.
+The National Institute of Allergy and Infectious Diseases (NIAID) Division of Intramural Research (DIR) is seeking an outstanding scientist in the area of HIV research to serve as a laboratory chief in DIR in Bethesda, Maryland.

-Completed applications will be reviewed starting October 17, 2019 and will be accepted until the position is filled.
-For additional information about the position, please contact Dr. Sarah Cavanaugh, DIR Program Support Staff, at firstname.lastname@example.org.
+Completed applications will be reviewed starting March 3, 2023 and will be accepted until the position is filled.
+For additional information about the position, contact Dr. Sarah Cavanaugh at Sarah.Cavanaugh@nih.gov.

 Visit NIAID Careers to learn more about NIAID and how you can play a role in this exciting and dynamic research organization.

 HHS, NIH, and NIAID are equal opportunity employers.
-NIH is dedicated to building a diverse community in its training and employment programs.
+NIH is dedicated to building a diverse community through its training and employment programs.